kspalaiologos/xpar/README.md

 Low priority:
 - Should probably not pad to the full interlacing block size.
 - Add assembly routines for hot spots in the program.

+## Repository management

+As it stands:
+- `contrib/` - holds scripts and other non-source files that are not present in the distribution tarball and not supported.
+- `NEWS` - will contain the release notes for each release and needs to be modified before each release.
+- `ChangeLog` - generated via `make update-ChangeLog`; intended to be re-generated before each release.

+Code style:
+- Two space indent, brace on the same line, middle pointers - `char * p;`.